julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

-- [STORY BUG] The picture of Barry Wight appears from nowhere - perhaps a mention in the description would be a good idea.
 - [BUG] In CommonActivity::showNewGameConfirmationDialog() the onClick() method will call createNewGame() in the UI thread - this loads a file which might take some time and may end up in a dreaded 'App Not Responding' error!!!
 - [STORY BUG] Double punctuation after quotes or parenthesis e.g. "help?"., "crying?"., "goes by."..
 Either keep the full stop before the closing quote or after, but not both.
 Be consistent.
 - The parchment texture gets very stretched in the walkthrough page and on some pages with lots of description - e.g. after doing Quaternius' lab.